 - Humbuckers aren’t as critical as single coil pickups when it comes to heigh adjustment.
 In fact you can pretty much set your humbuckers as high as you like in most cases as long as it doesn’t hinder your playing style.

 - Take things too far, what I mean by this is don’t just stop when you think you have nailed it.
 Keep adjusting until you have pushed it too far then scale back a little.
 This allows you to get as close to the optimal performance height of your guitar kits pickups as possible.

 Adjusting your pickup height is a great way to get the very best out of your electric guitar kit but like anything to do with a guitar setup you really need to think of the bigger picture.
-Often when you adjust one part of a guitar you impact on another, so getting the right balance across your instrument is what will give you a great tonal quality to your instrument.
+Often when you adjust one part of a guitar you impact on another, so getting the right balance across your instrument is what will give great tonal quality to your instrument.